zorbathut/dec/doc/documentation/justifications.md

 On top of that, it's more typed than I prefer; I'd like to keep typing data in exactly one place, and that's the C# class definitions.
 JSON understands strings, integers, booleans, lists, and dictionaries, and that's about three more things than I want it to know about.

-### JSON5
+### JSON5/JSONC

-JSON5 is basically "JSON, with trailing commas and comments".
-It's definitely better than JSON, but support is lacking; as of today there's a single C# implementation with almost no usage and less documentation than dec.
-It also shares the typing issues of JSON.
+JSON5 and JSONC are basically "JSON, with trailing commas and comments".
+They're definitely better than JSON, but support is lacking; as of today there's a single C# implementation with almost no usage and less documentation than dec.
+They also share the typing issues of JSON.

 ### YAML